 *Featured Image Credit: Tiffany Rose

-Sarah is a writer and full-time RV traveler exploring small towns and public lands across the U.S. in a Thor Chateau with her husband and French Bulldog.
-She shares practical tips and itineraries for your next road trip at wanderingroadblog.com.
-Follow along with her adventures on Instagram.
+Sarah is a writer and full-time RV traveler exploring the U.S. with her husband and French Bulldog in a Thor Chateau.
+She shares practical road trip advice at wanderingroadblog.com.
+Follow her adventures on Instagram.

 FAQs